affekri/QuickEconomy/README.md

 ## Signs

 This plugin modifies the behavior of the different signs.

+### Bank

-As a server operator
+As a server operator placing or editing a sign that says
-placing or editing a sign that says [BANK] on the first line creates e modified
+[BANK] on the first line creates e modified sign that functions as a bank.

+### Shop

-sign that functions as a bank.
-Any player can make a shop by writing [SHOP] on
-the first line of a sign linked to a chest.
-The shop functionality is not implemented yet.
+Any player can make a shop by writing [SHOP] on the first line of a sign
+that is placed on the side of a chest.
+Write the price of the items on the second line.